teleshoes/okb-engine/README.md

 OKboard engine: framework for gesture keyboards
 ===============================================

-*Warning: Only original Jolla phone is supported (see first item in 'limitation' part below)*
+*Warning: Only original Jolla phone is supported at the moment (see first item in 'limitation' part below)*

 Description